Yemen: Ancient history

-The Himyarites annexed Sana'a from Hamdan around 100 AD.
-Hashdi tribesmen rebelled against them and regained Sana'a around 180.
+The Himyarites annexed Sanaa from Hamdan around 100 AD.
+Hashdi tribesmen rebelled and regained Sanaa around 180.
 Shammar Yahri'sh had conquered Hadhramaut, Najran, and Tihamah by 275, thus unifying Yemen and consolidating Himyarite rule.
-The Himyarites rejected polytheism and adhered to a consensual form of monotheism called Rahmanism.
+The Himyarites rejected polytheism and adhered to monotheistic Rahmanism.

+By 515, Himyar became increasingly divided along religious lines and civil turmoil led to an Aksumite intervention.
+The last Himyarite king Ma'adikarib Ya'fur was supported by Aksum against his Jewish rivals.
+Ma'adikarib was Christian and launched a campaign against the Persia-allied Lakhmids in southern Iraq, with Arabs allied to Byzantium supporting.